-Coles announces partnership with Stephanie Alexander Kitchen Garden Foundation
+Coles & Stephanie Alexander Kitchen Garden Foundation team up

 More than 2,000 schools and early childhood settings around Australia will benefit from a new three-year partnership between Coles and the Stephanie Alexander Kitchen Garden Foundation, with children gaining access to a food education program that helps them develop a healthy relationship with food, self-confidence and life skills.